Updated October 2021

 (and if Instagram is your thing, check out this post with tons more “insta-inspiration”

 Check out our full “Amsterdam by season” post here packed with restaurants and cafes for lazy Summer days or long Winter nights.

 Best for kids

-Click here for our “Eating out with kids” guide to find a bigger selection, but if we had to pick a top three it would look something like this…
+Click here for our “Eating out with kids” guide to find a much bigger selection, but if we had to pick a handful of places that are as good for the mini’s as the ‘maxi’s” it would look something like this…

-- Cafe Amsterdam – Wonderful room (pictured) and a fantastic kids menu.
+- Cafe Amsterdam – Wonderful room (pictured) and a kids menu to boot.
 Just the kind of kid-friendly but grown-up place we love

 - The IJ-kantine – Another laid back adult vibe in a place that caters brilliantly for little people on the North side of the river Ij

 - Fa.
-Pekelhaaring – Seriously excellent laid-back grown-up interesting Italian and super family friendly if your little ones are fans of spaghetti.
+Pekelhaaring – Seriously excellent laid-back grown-up interesting Italian-ish and super family friendly if your little ones are fans of spaghetti.
 Lets face it.
 Who isn’t?!